 Dream Cookies, also known as Swedish Dream Cookies, are very light textured sugar cookies made with baker's ammonia.
 This recipe, adapted from The King Arthur Cookie Companion, is called Decorator's Dream Cookies because it is a cut-out cookie version of the baker's ammonia cookies.
 They are light, crisp, sturdy enough to decorate, yet tender rather than hard.

 If you've ever wanted to experiment with sugar cookie texture, a little baker's ammonia should be on your shopping list.
 In Canada you can find it at some grocery stores.
 I've never seen it on the shelf of a USA grocery store, but you can order it.
 All that being said, you can make these cut-out sugar cookies without it.

 Easy to Work With Dough

-This dough was really easy to work with and made great tasting, very thin cookies.
-The cookies did puff up a bit, but the taste made up for the puffiness and they were still thin (as you can see).
-I don’t know if they would have puffed up so much had I not used the baker’s ammonia.
+This dough is really easy to work with and makes great tasting, very thin cookies.
+The cookies do puff up a bit, but the taste makes up for the puffiness.

 If you've never tried baker's ammonia, it's worth ordering from King Arthur Flour.